0xCryden/Dungeon-Siege-Online/README.md

 Again make sure accept any new Firewall prompts

 Log in as any of the existing [accounts](https://github.com/0xCryden/Dungeon-Siege-Online/blob/master/server/data/dynamic/accounts.xml) (eg. Username "aanderse" and password "a") (Username is case sensitive)

+# Current Challenges

+Saving Spellbooks spells positions / Saving item containers items

+(currently spells from your spellbook get moved to your inventory after relogging)

+Changing the world map

+(currently when changing the map in the client it still tries to place the characters on the old map)

+Item non-redundance

+(When picking up an item and the server restarts the item will exist twice, once in inventory and once on floor)